abarrows/dotfiles/README.md

    2a and will setup all the ruby on rails related IDE settings, linting, etc.
 2. Decide if the workspace level should be language/tech stack specific or application specific.
+3. Add the corresponding cloud machine vs code settings for each linter/tool and double check to ensure there are no other variables that need to accounted for so that a team could reliably use it EXACTLY the same.
+4. Document the rest of the linters/tooling
+   - Bullet
+   - Brakeman
+   - Simplecov
+   - Rack-mini-profiler
+   - Rubocop-performance
+   - Rubocop-rails
+   - Rubocop-rspec
+   - Traceroute

 ## WORKFLOW INFORMATION